websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 }
 ```

 The `@Component` annotation declares the same attributes, but specifies some properties and a different service.
-As in Java, where every class is a subclass of `java.lang.Object` (even though you don't need to specify it by default), in Declarative Services, the runtime needs to know the type of class to register.
+As in Java, where every class is a subclass of `java.lang.Object` (even though you don't need to specify it by default), in Declarative Services, the runtime must know the type of class to register.
 Because you're not implementing any particular type, your parent class is `java.lang.Object`, so you must specify that class as the service.
 While Java doesn't require you to specify `Object` as the parent when you're creating a class that doesn't inherit anything, Declarative Services does.

 The two properties define a Gogo shell command scope and a command function.
 All commands have a scope to define their context, as it's common for multiple APIs to have similar functions, such as `copy` or `delete`.
 These properties specify you're creating a command called `greet` in a scope called `greet`.
 While you get no points for imagination, this sufficiently defines the command.

 Since you specified `osgi.command.function=greet` in the `@Component` annotation, your class must have a method named `greet`, and you do.
-But how does this `greet` method work?
-It obtains an instance of the `Greeting` OSGi service and invokes its `greet` method, passing in the `name` parameter.
-How is an instance of the `Greeting` OSGi service obtained?
-The `GreetingCommand` class declares a private service bean, `_greeting` of type `Greeting`.
+This method obtains an instance of the `Greeting` OSGi service and invokes its `greet` method, passing in the `name` parameter.
+To retrieve an instance of the OSGi `Greeting` service, the `GreetingCommand` class declares a private service bean, `_greeting` of type `Greeting`.
 This is the OSGi service type that the provider module registers.
 The [`@Reference`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/component/annotations/Reference.html) annotation tells the OSGi runtime to instantiate the service bean with a service from the service registry.
 The runtime binds the `Greeting` object of type `GreetingImpl` to the private field `_greeting`.
 The `greet` method uses the `_greeting` field value.

-Just like the provider, the consumer needs to have the API on its classpath in order to compile, but at runtime, since you've declared all the dependencies appropriately, the container knows about these dependencies, and provides them automatically.
+Just like the provider, the consumer must have the API on its classpath in order to compile, but at runtime, since you've declared all the dependencies appropriately, the container knows about these dependencies and provides them automatically.

-This most basic of examples should make it clear that module-based development is easy and straightforward.
+This most basic of examples should make it clear that module-based development is clear for any Java developer.
 The API-Provider-Consumer contract fosters loose coupling, making your software easy to manage, enhance, and support.

 ## What's Next

-Now that you're familiar with module projects, explore how to [configure dependencies](./configuring-dependencies/configuring-dependencies.md).
+Now that you're familiar with module projects, you can explore how to [configure dependencies](./configuring-dependencies/configuring-dependencies.md).

 ## Additional Information